rhel-labs/learn-katacoda/sql-server-ubi/step2.md

 `podman images`{{execute T1}}

-In the output, you will notice that there are 3 container images available for use.
+In the output, you will notice that the SQL Server container image is downloaded and available for use

 <pre class="file">
 REPOSITORY                            TAG           IMAGE ID       CREATED       SIZE